 Michelle L. Tricamo, M.D.

 Michelle Tricamo, MD is a Child, Adolescent and Adult Psychiatrist specializing in the evaluation, diagnosis and treatment of psychiatric disorders in these populations.
 She is available for diagnostic consultations and evaluations, psychopharmacologic treatment and psychotherapy.
 She has a special interest in psychodynamic psychotherapy as well as anxiety disorders.
-Dr. Tricamo is an assistant attending psychiatrist and instructor in psychiatry at New York-Presbyterian.
+Dr. Tricamo is an Assistant Professor of Psychiatry at Weill Cornell Medicine and an Assistant Attending Psychiatrist at New York Presbyterian Hospital.
 She has also devoted additional time evaluating, consulting and treating adults and/or children at Washington Square Institute, Allen Pavilion and the NY Foundling.

 Dr. Tricamo believes thoughts, feelings, and behaviors that cause conflicts in our lives can be identified and processed using a variety of techniques and methods.
 She aims to create a team approach as well as a safe environment to explore and develop insightful understanding which might help relieve these issues and bring comfort to patients' lives.
 Through empathy, patience, active listening and diligent research on her part, she believes the patient's desired goals can be achieved.

 As a psychiatrist, Dr. Tricamo can provide clients with a thorough evaluation as well as recommendations for choice of therapy (short term or longer), medication or both.
 Because each individual is unique, Dr. Tricamo partners with her patients to understand their needs, identify their goals and help them meet success.
 With a background in child and adolescent psychiatry, she feels she has a better understanding of the role which development plays in shaping a person's life.